|

 Anka Muhlstein and Louis Begley, was published in 2003 by Marebuch

-Verlag (Hamburg).
-Zwischen Fakten und Fiktionen, the text of LB's lectures given as part of Poetik Dozentur at Heidelberg University in November 2006, was published by Suhrkamp in January 2008.
+The Tremendous World I Have Inside My Head, Franz Kafka: A Biographical Essay was published by Atlas & Co. in 2008.
+Why the Dreyfus Affair Matters was published by Yale University Press in 2009.
 LB has received the PEN/Ernest Hemingway Fiction Award, the Irish Times – Aer Lingus International Fiction Prize, the Prix Médicis Étranger (all for Wartime Lies); the Harold U. Ribalow Prize; the Jeanette-Schocken-Preis (Bremerhavener Bürgerpreis für Lirteratur); the American Academy of Arts and Letters Award in Literature; and the Konrad Adenauer-Stiftung Literaturpreis.
 LB's novels have been translated into fifteen languages.
 LB was a member of the Board of Trustees of PEN American Center from 1992 to 2001, and American PEN’s President in 1993-95.

 He is a Chevalier de